 - Increase biodiversity

-- Give ecosystems the flexibility and resilience to react to environmental change
+- Give ecosystems the essential resilience to react to climate change

 - Restore people’s connection with nature